andela-hms/CP2---bucketlist-application-API/README.md

 To create a bucketlist, make a **POST** request to this URI:
 **http://127.0.0.1:5000/api/v1.0/bucketlists/**

-Go to the Authorization tab then to the "type" dropdown option, select Basic Auth and add your token in the username field.
+Go to the Headers tab then to create a new key called Authorization, paste in your token from the login response in the value field.
+Remember to precede your token with the Token parameter.
 Give your Bucketlist a name and hit send, i.e:

 ```